 Contrasting therapists have somehow become convinced a buildup of old residue sticks to the bowel wall and is the cause and source of constipation, thus their motive for Colon Hydrotherapy.
 I say logic and physiology do not always go together.
 To me this has a similar appearance of looking only at the symptom and not the root.

 True health is much like becoming mature.
 Observe old habits and broken thinking that no longer serve its original purpose and eliminate them.
 Taking personal responsibility means, "To practice and learn to sustain that which makes you happy and keeps you well," and what is proper for where you are in your growth and development.

 My life’s intention and purpose is educating those who desire to know their truth.
 The manner in which I teach and mentor is through and by experience, actively participating with the peripheral nervous system, the same way my teachers taught and mentored me thirty plus years ago.

 How I facilitate Colon Hydrotherapy addresses the Mechanics and Functions of our soma.
 By engaging how the PNS operates and processes sensory input through the Somatic (SoNS), I am convinced the body and mind can truly be reprogrammed.
 The Autonomic (ANS) and Enteric (ENS) are subdivisions of the PNS with the nervous systems being vital to homeostasis.
 The PNS has direct control over digestion and elimination.

-During my thirty-nine years experience in the profession of Colon Hydrotherapy, I have witnessed Colonics to have the greatest potential in educating and to assist people on many levels, if one considers the eleven systems of the Body as a whole, and thinks outside of the Colon.
+During my forty years experience in the profession of Colon Hydrotherapy, I have witnessed Colonics to have the greatest potential in educating and to assist people on many levels, if one considers the eleven systems of the Body as a whole, and thinks outside of the Colon.